klmnden/visualstudio-docs.tr-tr/docs/get-started/csharp/tutorial-console.md

     ```

-1. Ardından, yeni bir ekleme `calculator` sınıfına aşağıdaki gibi:
+1. Ardından, yeni bir ekleme `Calculator` sınıfına aşağıdaki gibi:

     ```csharp
     class Calculator
     {
         public static double DoOperation(double num1, double num2, string op)
         {
-            double result = double.NaN; // Default value is "not-a-number" which we use if an operation, such as division, could result in an error
+            double result = double.NaN; // Default value is "not-a-number" which we use if an operation, such as division, could result in an error.

-            // Use a switch statement to do the math switch (op)
+            // Use a switch statement to do the math. switch (op)
             {
                 case "a":